 With the convenor’s permission, you may also take optional courses from elsewhere in the College of Arts and beyond.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

-Masters graduates in Applied Linguistics have a wide range of career options available to them in careers where language and communication skills are valued and developed.
-The degree is especially suitable for those wishing to develop their careers in teaching, communications or administration and to enhance their prospects at home and internationally.
+Our graduates in Applied Linguistics have a wide range of career options available to them in careers where language and communication skills are valued and developed.
+The degree is especially suitable for those wishing to develop their careers in teaching, communications or administration, and to enhance their prospects at home and internationally.

 You will also be well qualified to study for a PhD in Applied Linguistics or Linguistics more generally.

 Fees & funding